• Save

 (‘Buddha: ‘The Marvelous Sage’ book, Ven.
 Kiribathgoda Gnānānanda Thera)

-Prince Rāhula received the highest gift that he would ever receive from his father.
-In a finely established dispensation as ruled by the great dhamma and discipline as preached by a Buddha, what more should be expected other than monkhood?
-Little novice Rāhula later attained Arahantship and became the ‘foremost among the monks willing to be disciplined in the order’.
+Prince Rāhula received the highest gift he would ever receive from his father.
+In a dispensation finely established by the great Dhamma and discipline preached by a Buddha, what greater blessing could there be than monkhood?
+The young novice Rāhula later attained Arahantship and became known as the “foremost among monks willing to be disciplined in the order.”